 How many of these adverse factors apply to your IT support team?
 The answer is that you probably don’t know, especially without experience-based feedback on what matters most to employees.

-This blog only scratches the surface on the importance of experience data to IT support teams.
+This blog only scratches the surface on the importance of experience data and employee experience for IT support teams.
 If you’d like to learn more about the data available in the report, please watch our webinar recording.

 Sami Kallio is the CEO of HappySignals, a company focused on helping businesses to improve their internal services by shifting the focus from traditional metrics to employee experience - by measuring and analysing employee happiness and productivity.
 Sami says:” I believe that enterprises should no longer try to save more money from support services.
 Rather that organizations should put more focus on business value.
 At HappySignals we help organizations to measure and understand their employees' experience and productivity in a new way."